opencollective/opencollective-frontend/README.md

 createdb -U postgres opencollective_test createuser -U postgres opencollective psql -U postgres
-> GRANT ALL PRIVILEGES ON DATABASE opencollective_localhost TO opencollective
+> GRANT ALL PRIVILEGES ON DATABASE opencollective_localhost TO opencollective;
-> GRANT ALL PRIVILEGES ON DATABASE opencollective_test TO opencollective
+> GRANT ALL PRIVILEGES ON DATABASE opencollective_test TO opencollective;
 ```

 ### Configuration and secrets